DataDog/integrations-core/lighttpd/README.md

 # Metrics

-The metrics this check collects depends on the major version of lighttpd you're using.
+The check collects different metrics depending on the major version of lighttpd.

-It collects the these metrics for lighttpd 1:
+It collects these metrics for lighttpd 1:

 - lighttpd.net.bytes
 - lighttpd.net.bytes_per_s